 The Park (1957 – Present)

-It was Sunday, August 4, 1957, sixty years ago when the initial worship service for The Park was held at the Hamilton Park School.
-The first official meeting of the Church was held on Tuesday, August 6, 1957, in the home of what was then Mrs. Eloise Valley at 11128 Oberlin Drive, Dallas, TX, 75243.
+On Sunday, August 4, 1957, the initial worship service for Hamilton Park United Methodist Church, also known as, The Patk was held at the Hamilton Park School.
+Th first official meeting of the church was held on Tuesday, August 6, 1957, in the home of what then was Eloise Valley at 11128 Oberlin Drive, Dallas, TX, 75243.
 The site is now marked with an official historical marker.

 The 1-acre site where our church is located was purchased and deeded to Hamilton Park under the leadership of Dr. Marshall T. Steel, then pastor of Highland Park Methodist Church.